xrysav25/DE1_Parking_assistant/README.md

 |:--:|
 |*Piezzo buzzer[5]*|
 #### Adaptor board
 Board was designed in Autodesk EAGLE.
+Board is connected to Pmod JD connector.
 |![model of board piezzo](https://github.com/xrysav25/DE1_Parking_assistant/blob/main/Images/Piezo_daptor_model.png)|
 |:--:|
 |*Model of designed board (note that due to the nonexistance of models for female headers, male ones are used insted)*|